-Try to imagine manoeuvring a computer without the trusty QWERTY keyboard (could also be AZERTY or whatever else you’re using).
+Try to imagine maneuvering a computer without the trusty QWERTY keyboard (could also be AZERTY or whatever else you’re using).
 Hard, isn’t it?
 Perhaps the future might have some new innovation in store but for now, it’s unfathomable to live without a computer keyboard.
 Physical and on-screen, this underrated human interface device (HID) has literally pivoted computing into the astral plane.

 Unfortunately, despite the clear benefits of having a great keyboard which you’ll furiously be tapping away at every time you power on a computer, many people don’t think to invest in getting the very best.